n3s-online/scheduled-typescript-lambda-cdk/README.md

 # lambda-discord-webhook

-Simple template for setting up a scheduled lambda function that triggers a discord webhook to send a message.
+Simple template for setting up a scheduled lambda function.

-Meant to be a starting point for someone to set up their own webhook triggered on a schedule.
+Meant to be a starting point for someone to set up their own scheduled jobs running on AWS Lambda.

 ## Summary
-Use this repository as a starting place to automate discord messages.
+Use this repository as a starting place to automate lambdas.
 This package will help you set up the necessary AWS Infratructure to have a lambda triggered on a schedule that will call your code.

 ## Prerequisites
 1. Install the [AWS CDK Toolkit](https://docs.aws.amazon.com/cdk/v2/guide/cli.html)